Hybrid Consensus Algorithm

 With having validator keys that can be revoked at any time, and their funds consigned, it is much less likely for them to misbehave, as they will not only have a lot to lose financially, but the fact their identities are known and verified means that legal accountability is at stake, and if a validator misbehave they can be held personally responsible for their actions.

-Speed Controlled hashpower also contributes to overall speed, as the rate in which the difficulty of the network increases is substantially lower than on standard PoW applications and can be managed in such way that ensures longevity and long-term sustainability for the network.
+Speed Controlled hashpower also contributes to overall speed, as the rate in which the of the network increases is substantially lower than on standard PoW applications and can be managed in such way that ensures longevity and long-term sustainability for the network.

 Core Layer or Layer ZeroIt’s the core layer of nodes, and it can have as many nodes as the blockchain constructor wants it to have.
 It stores a full record of the network’s history and is used as the main layer of security of the network too.
 It can have one or more nodes with mining enabled, to ensure that even if all validators’ nodes fail, the chain will remain operational.